cdoublev/css/doc/serialize/README.md

   - [used value](https://drafts.csswg.org/css-cascade-5/#used): *the result of taking the computed value and completing any remaining calculations to make it the absolute theoretical value*
   - [actual value](https://drafts.csswg.org/css-cascade-5/#actual): *the used value after any such [user agent dependent] adjustments have been made*

-The declared value may serialize to a slightly different value than the authored value, according to the general serialization principles, and because the lexical parser does not keep minor details like trailing decimal 0, character case, etc.
+The declared value may serialize to a slightly different value than the authored value, according to the general serialization principles, and because the lexical parser does not keep minor details like trailing decimal 0, unit character case, etc.

-The computed and later value may serialize to the same value than the declared value, or a value closer to its absolute equivalent, computed using data that may not be available when parsing the declared value, like property values declared for an ancestor `Element` or the viewport size.
+The computed and later value may serialize to the same value than the declared value, or a value closer to its absolute equivalent, computed using data that may not be available while parsing the declared value, like property values declared for an ancestor `Element` or the size of the block container.

 ## General principles